TVR: Automotive System Requirement Traceability Validation and Recovery Through Retrieval-Augmented Generation: Problem Definition and Challenges

 \subsubsection{DTC Types}

-There are different types of ECU failures, corresponding to various DTC types, and can be broadly categorized into: \textit{internal} failures and \textit{network} failures~\cite{palai2013vehicle, theissler2017multi}.
-Network failures can be further divided into two types~\cite{palai2013vehicle, theissler2017multi}: \begin{itemize} \item Lost Communication: This occurs when an ECU fails to receive an expected message from a source ECU.
+There are different types of ECU failures, corresponding to various DTC types, which can be broadly categorized into \textit{internal} and \textit{network} failures~\cite{palai2013vehicle, theissler2017multi}.
+In this study, we focus on two common types of network failures~\cite{palai2013vehicle, theissler2017multi}: \begin{itemize} \item Lost Communication: This occurs when an ECU fails to receive an expected message from a source ECU.
 The absence of an expected message is categorized as a \textit{Missing Message} failure mode.

 \item Implausible Data: This occurs when an ECU receives an expected message but detects untrustworthy data that is inconsistent, unrealistic, or beyond the expected domain. \end{itemize}